 Think about it.
 You don’t want your kids to be normal.
 Normal isn’t working.
 Our kids must be trained and motivated to rise above the childish and trivial fixations of this generation to be all God intends them to be.
 What we really want is for our children to be abnormal.
 Here are the 4 ways your children should be different.

 1. Faith That Empowers

 No matter your background, faith is about believing we are not the beginning and the end of the conversation about anything.
-Dynamic faith that makes a difference is not run-of the-mill.
-Children who learn to own a strong faith have access to God’s resources and the power that they need to lead happy and productive lives.
+Dynamic faith that makes a difference is not run-of-the-mill.
+Children who learn to own strong faith have access to God’s resources and the power they need to lead happy and productive lives.

 Choosing the right friends has repercussions that can affect everything.
 Believe us, you don’t want your child to have the same friends as “everyone else.”
-The “popular” kids may not be the best choice, and when has “everyone does it” been an explanation for anything good?
+The “popular” kids may not be the best choice.
+And when has “everyone does it” been an excuse for anything good?
 Teach your kids to be friendly to everyone, but teach them to build relationships that reinforce the values you are teaching them.

 There’s a difference between rigid programming and a workable vision for the future.
 Planning and vision always pay off.
 Encourage your kids to develop reasonable short-term and long-term goals, and then coach them to successful completion.
 Over time, back off and let them take control of the process.
 No child should graduate high school without a clear sense of what is possible.
 Plans can (and will) certainly change, but having no plan at all is a guarantee for failure.
 And that’s the “F” word we’re all looking to avoid.